DAF201/2022_fall_school_garbage/Logic.md

 ## Proof by Contradiction

 We make a opposite proof of if p is true, then q is false for p → q.
 Clearly, therefore, the assumption that if p is true then q is false is wrong.
-In other words, if p is true then q must be true.
+In other words, if p is true then q must be true

 Example:

-Prove that if you pick 22 days from the calendar, at least 4 must fall on the same day of the week.
+Prove that if you pick 22 days from the calendar, at least 4 must fall on the same day of the week

 Assume that no more than 3 of the 22 days fall on the same day of the week.
 Because there are 7 days of the week, we could only have picked 21 days.
-This contradicts the assumption that we have picked 22 days.
+This contradicts the assumption that we have picked 22 days

 ## Background Information
 - Fundamental theorem of arithmetic (also called the unique factorization theorem)